Bridge number, Heegaard genus and non-integral Dehn surgery: Introduction

 Finally, the bound on bridge number in Corollary~\ref{cor1-1} allows us to use a result of Tomova \cite{tomova} to get a statement about the distance of splittings of exteriors of knots with genus~$g$ Dehn surgeries.
 If $S$ is a Heegaard surface for some 3-manifold, we denote by $d(S)$ the {\em distance\/} of the corresponding splitting; see \cite{hempel}.

 \begin{cor} There is a linear function $w_{HD} : \N \to\N$ with the following property.
 Let $K'$ be a hyperbolic knot in $S^3$ whose exterior has a genus~$g$ Heegaard surface $S$ with $d(S) > w_{HD}(g)$.
-If $p/q$ is not a $(g,w_{HD}(g)-2g-2)$-boundary slope for the exterior of $K'$ and $q\ge2$, then $g(K'(p/q))=g$. \end{cor}
+If $p/q$ is not a $(g,w_{HD}(g)-2g-2)$--boundary slope for the exterior of $K'$ and $q\ge2$, then $g(K'(p/q))=g$. \end{cor}

 Thus the distance of a splitting of a knot exterior is putting a limit on the degeneration of Heegaard genus under Dehn filling.
 For instance, this applies to the examples of \cite{mms}.
 Recall that a knot has only finitely many boundary slopes (\cite{hatcher}).
 By \cite{mms}, for any $g\ge 2$, there are knots $K'$ in $S^3$ whose exteriors have genus~$g$ Heegaard splittings $S$ with $d(S) > w_{HD}(g)$, in fact with $d(S)$ arbitrarily large (such knots are necessarily hyperbolic).
 (The case $g=2$ was first done in \cite{johnson}.)
-Corollary~\ref{cor1-10} says that for such a knot $K'$, if $q\ge2$ and $p/q$ is not a $(g,w_{HD}(g)-2g-2)$-boundary slope, then $K'(p/q)$ has Heegaard genus $g$.
+Corollary~\ref{cor1-10} says that for such a knot $K'$, if $q\ge2$ and $p/q$ is not a $(g,w_{HD}(g)-2g-2)$--boundary slope, then $K'(p/q)$ has Heegaard genus $g$.
+For results in a similar vein see \cite{bcjtt}.

 \begin{proof}[Proof of Corollary~\ref{cor1-10}] Let $K'$, $p/q$, $S$ be as in the hypothesis.
 Set $w_{HD}(g) = 2g + 2w(g)$.
 Assume for contradiction that $g(K'(p/q)) = g' < g$.
 By Corollary~\ref{cor1-1}, the bridge number of $K$ with respect to some genus~$g'$ Heegaard surface $\widehat F$ of $K'(p/q)$ is at most $w(g')$.
 Thus $K$ can be put in bridge position with respect to $\widehat F$ so that $2-\chi (\widehat F - K) = 2- (2-2g' - 2w(g')) \le 2g+2w(g) = w_{HD}(g)$.
 Then $d(S) >2 - \chi (\widehat F - K)$ by assumption, and the main result of \cite{tomova} implies that, in $K'(p/q)$, $\widehat F$ is isotopic to a stabilization of $S$.
 But $\widehat F$ has smaller genus than $S$. \end{proof}